risc0/risc0/CONTRIBUTING.md

 cargo install --force --path risc0/cargo-risczero
 ```

-Otherwise, if using a stable version branch, you can install these through the standard flow:
+Otherwise, if using a stable version branch, you can install `cargo-risczero` through the standard flow:

 ```bash
 curl -L https://risczero.com/install | bash